Konecny's late goal lifts Flyers over Canucks, 3-2

 Canucks: Continue their five game series-opening road trip with a game Monday in Washington.

-Flyers; Start a three-game southern road trip on Tuesday night at Tampa Bay.
+Flyers: Start a three-game southern road trip on Tuesday at Tampa Bay.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports